szeyick/webApplicationArchitectures/RESTfulWebServices/README.md

 # RESTful Web Services

-- REST - HTTP provides a generic interface, the structure of the message is independent from the content.
-- REST - **Safe Methods** - Invocations that will not change the state of a resource (GET)
-- REST - **Idempotent Methods** - Repeated Invocations will not change the result of the invocations (GET, PUT, DELETE), POST will update a resource.
-- REST - resources are information resources, not domain objects.
-Because of the limited CRUD commands, we may need to separate resources (order resource, payment resource) to perform commands.
-For example, a DELETE on a combined order, payment resource will not know which to delete.
-- REST - can use local cache and reverse proxy to improve performance and stability.
-- REST - language independent, does not require middleware.
-- REST - advantages : simple generic interface, CRUD operations, loose data coupling, no middleware, stateless, fast caching, scalable, resources links can be changed, client driven.
-- REST - disadvantages : Not industry standard (No WSDL), lack of tool support, does not integrate easily, exposing URI's can lead to security flaws, legacy systems built on RPC, PUT is not widely used as it can be blocked on some browsers, stateless.

 ### WS* SOAP Architectures

 The early form of distributed enterprise services were coupled together using CORBA, MoM and ESB approaches.
 These middleware technologies acted as a mediator between different distributed software systems.
 BPEL (Business Process Execution Language) describes how to communicate between services (assigning of data, invoking services).